JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 12/23/2021 (v2.9):
+Updated home page and site headers.
+Rewritten "About" page content.
+Internet of Things project added to "Projects"; project list reordered.
+Tweaks to the documentation of the Trident engine check corresponding with Microsoft's switch to the Chromium engine, which displays this website fine.
+Shorter LinkedIn link used.

 ## As of 10/10/2020 (v2.8):
 A new handout is linked in the "Projects" page with information about my